countable-web/open-source-corporation/product/engineering/CODE_PROJECT_STANDARDS.md

  4. WAI-ARIA (Web Accessbility Initiative)

 But usually this is a very specific domain, or you are a very large website, like google.

+TLDR: Your website needs to work on the browsers that the client needs them to work in.
+Countable's website should be a flawless experience in ALL platforms.